 - ⅓ cup maple syrup

-- ½ cup chocolate chip morsels vegan
+- ½ cup chocolate chips vegan

 Instructions